ctu-mrs/vofod/README.md

 ./start.sh
 ```

-After this, you should see something like the followng:
+After this, you should see something like the following:

 ![VoFOD running in the Gazebo simulator](https://github.com/ctu-mrs/vofod/raw/gifs/vofod_gazebo.gif)

-The red sphere in Rviz is the detection of the other UAV.
+The red sphere in Rviz on the right is the detection of the other UAV, and the green cubes represent the occupied voxels.

 ## See also